-Ifield Village Conservation Area was designated in 1981.
-The Conservation Area has since extended twice, in 1988 and 1991.
-Ifield Village is designated as a Conservation Area as it still retains its character as a small, scattered rural settlement, focused upon an historic church and public house.
-In addition to the contribution made to the areas historic character by the many fine buildings, a number of other features contribute to its importance.
+Ifield Village Conservation Area (IVCA), is situated in the north west corner of Crawley.
+The area around the Church was first designated as a Conservation Area in 1981, for its historical and architectural value and its location close to the meadows and the countryside.
+The Conservation Area was expanded in 1992 to include Ifield Village Green, Rectory Lane and Tweed Lane, and again in 2013 to include Ifield Green and Langley Lane.
+Ifield Village is designated as a Conservation Area as it retains its unique character as a small, scattered rural settlement, focused upon an historic church and public house.
+In addition to the contribution made to the area’s historic character by the many fine buildings, a number of other features contribute to its importance, including Ifield Village Green.

 tel: (01293) 438512

 W.Sussex RH10 1UZ